Resources

 Transmittance

-The ratio of IR radiant energy incident on an object to that exiting the object.
+The ratio of infrared energy that exits an object to the energy that entered it.

 Triple Point

-The condition of temperature and pressure under which the gaseous, liquid, and solid phases of a substance can exist in equilibrium.
-For water at atmospheric pressure, this is typically referred to as its freezing point.
+The specific temperature and pressure at which a substance’s solid, liquid, and gas phases can all coexist in equilibrium — for water at atmospheric pressure, this is essentially its freezing point.

 Two-Color Thermometry